 Germany’s Kurzarbeit scheme is one of the most studied examples of workforce policy working effectively during periods of economic disruption.
 By subsidizing shorter working hours rather than layoffs, it keeps workers attached to their employers during downturns and technology transitions, preserving skills and relationships that would otherwise be lost.
 It has been used successfully during both the 2008 financial crisis and the COVID-19 period.

 Amazon’s Upskilling 2025 program committed $1.2 billion to train 300,000 employees in higher-demand skills including cloud computing, machine learning, and technical roles.
-Employer-led programs of this scale are significant because they are targeted at actual workforce transitions within a specific operational context.
+Employer-led programs of this scale are significant because they target actual workforce transitions within a specific operational context.

 What makes these programs effective is specificity.
-They are tied to real labor market demand, they are accessible to workers at different stages of their careers, and they are funded consistently rather than as short-term initiatives.
+They are tied to real labor market demand, accessible to workers at different career stages, and funded consistently rather than as short-term initiatives.

 Where Policy Has Fallen Behind the Rate of Change